nilefy/nilefy/README.md

 - if you don't need to seed database with random data use `pnpm db:seed:prod` it will fill the database with only the requried data for the backend to operate(permissions/data sources/..)

+- If you want to update data sources configuration use `pnpm db:syncDss` it will update the data sources configuration in the database

 ### docs